sgibson91/binderhub-deploy-gke/README.md

 ```
 {
-  "azure": {
+  "gcloud": {
-    "subscription": "",   // Azure subscription name or ID (a hex-string)
-    "res_grp_name": "",   // Azure Resource Group name
-    "location": "",       // Azure Data Centre region
+    "project": "",            // Google Cloud project
+    "zone": "",               // Zone to deploy resources to
-    "node_count": 1,      // Number of nodes to deploy.
-3 is preferrable for a stable cluster, but may be liable to caps.
+    "node_count": 1,          // Number of nodes to deploy
-    "vm_size": "",        // Azure virtual machine type to deploy
+    "vm_size": "",            // Type of node to deploy
-    "sp_app_id": null,    // Azure service principal ID (optional)
-    "sp_app_key": null,   // Azure service principal password (optional)
-    "sp_tenant_id": null  // Azure tenant ID (optional)
+    "service_account": null,  // Google Cloud Service Account
+    "key_file": null          // Path to key file for Service log in
   },
   "binderhub": {
     "name": "",               // Name of your BinderHub
     "version": "",            // Helm chart version to deploy, should be 0.2.0-<commit-hash>
     "contact_email": ""       // Email for letsencrypt https certificate.
 CANNOT be left blank.
   },
   "docker": {
     "username": null,         // Docker username (can be supplied at runtime)
     "password": null,         // Docker password (can be supplied at runtime)
     "org": null,              // A DockerHub organisation to push images to (optional)
     "image_prefix": ""        // The prefix to preprend to Docker images (e.g. "binder-prod")
   }
 }
 ```